 When treating a blood clot, another "blood thinner" (warfarin) is usually started within 3 days after you start using fondaparinux.
 Your doctor will direct you to use both of these medications until the warfarin is working well.
 Do not stop either of these medications until your doctor directs you to stop.

-To prevent blood clots due to surgery, your doctor may direct you to start using this medication (usually 6 to 8 hours after surgery) and continue for several days.
+To prevent blood clots due to surgery, your doctor may direct you to start using this medication after surgery (such as 6 to 8 hours after knee/hip replacement surgery) and continue for several days.
 Follow your doctor's directions closely.
 Starting this medication too soon after surgery may increase the risk of serious bleeding.

 Additional Arixtra Information